RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

      - rule: activate subscribe form
        steps:
        - ...
-       - user: /subscribe
+       - intent: subscribe
        - action: newsletter_form
        - form: newsletter_form

-4. Write some stories
+5. Write some stories
 ~~~~~~~~~~~~~~~~~~~~~~~

 Stories are example conversations of how your assistant should handle a user’s intent in context.